yoonjonglyu/util-helper/README.md

 2. **`throttle(func: Function, wait: number): Function`**
    Creates a throttled function that only invokes `func` at most once per `wait` milliseconds.

+3. **`getPlatform(): { os: string, browser: string, mobile: boolean } | null`**
+   Returns an object containing the user's platform information, including the operating system, browser, and whether the user is on a mobile device.

 ## License

 This project is licensed under the MIT License.
 For more details, see the [LICENSE](./LICENSE).